 PUBLIC INFORMATION SHOWING COMPLIANCE WITH THE GENERAL EQUALITY DUTY

 Birmingham City Council is subject to the requirements of the Equality Act public sector equality duty.
-The Duty consists of a general equality duty, which is set out in section 149 of the Equality Act 2010 itself, and the specific duties which came into law on 10 September 2011.
+The Duty consists of a general equality duty, which is set out in section 149 of the Equality Act 2010 itself, and the specific duties.

-As a result of this process the council is able to consider how we reflect equality considerations into the design of our policies and the delivery of our services, including undertaking an analyses of the impact of proposals being considered, and for these issues to be kept under review, as a way of positively contributing to the advancement of equality and good relations.
+As a result of this process the council is able to undertake an analyses of the impact of proposals and for these issues to be kept under review, as a way of positively contributing to the advancement of equality and good relations.
 Compliance with the general equality duty is not just a legal obligation for the council, but it also makes good business sense.
 In order to carry out our core business more efficiently we must provide services to meet the diverse needs of our users.

 Our work around equalities is subject to an ongoing review and assessment and improvements are being sought where gaps have been identified.
 As such the information that emerges will be posted on these pages as and when they become available.